Topological classes of thermodynamics of the rotating charged AdS black holes in gauged supergravities: Five-dimensional rotating charged AdS black holes in minimal gauged supergravity theory

 \subsection{Double-rotating charged AdS case}

 Considering the pressure $Pr_0^2 = 0.1$, the electric charge parameter $q/r_0^2 = 1$, two independent rotation parameters $a/r_0 = 1$ as well as $b/r_0 = 2$ for the five-dimensional double-rotating charged AdS black hole in minimal gauged supergravity theory, we plot the zero points of $\phi^{r_h}$ in the $r_h-\tau$ plane in Fig. \ref{5d2rBH}, and the unit vector field $n$ on a portion of the $\Theta-r_h$ plane with $\tau/r_0 = 10$ in Fig. \ref{d52rBH}.
 Indeed, there is only one thermodynamically unstable five-dimensional double-rotating charged AdS black hole in minimal gauged supergravity theory for whatever value of $\tau$.
 In Fig. \ref{d52rBH}, one can observe that the zero point is located at $(r_h/r_0, \Theta) = (1.05,\pi/2)$.
-Based on the local property of the zero point, we can easily obtain the topological number $W = -1$ for this black hole, which is different from that of the singly-rotating charged AdS case in the last subsection.
+Based on the local property of the zero point, we can easily obtain the topological number $W = -1$ for this black hole, which is different from that of the singly-rotating charged AdS case ($W = 1$) in the last subsection.
+This indicates that, in five-dimensional minimal gauged supergravity theory, the topological number for the rotating charged black holes is substantially influenced by the number of the rotation parameters.